 Nexeon technology overview

+Nexeon’s development of silicon materials enables the production of batteries with higher energy density.
 Nexeon has designed its technology for easy adoption in existing Li-ion battery production lines.
-The graphite currently used can simply be replaced with Nexeon materials and used in combination with conventional polymer binders and current collectors as part of the standard battery manufacturing process.
+Nexeon’s silicon materials can be used in combination with conventional polymer binders and current collectors as part of the standard battery manufacturing process.
 In this way, Nexeon technology truly offers a ‘drop-in’ approach.

 Nexeon is developing two types of silicon material solution:

 - Silicon based composite powder designed for use in hybrid or low loading anode electrodes (recommended use up to 10wt.% loading)